kamisori/wjpu/README.md

 ---

-There is my [development fossil repository](https://www.awesemble.de/cgi-bin/fossil/public/wjpu) you may clone, but if you prefer git, you may clone https://github.com/kamisori/wjpu instead.
+There is my [development fossil repository](https://www.awesemble.de/cgi-bin/fossil/public/wjpu) you may clone, but if you prefer git, you may clone the [github repo](https://github.com/kamisori/wjpu) instead.

 Issues should be filed on github.